Projection-based model-order reduction via graph autoencoders suited for unstructured meshes: Introduction

 Methods in computational mechanics aim to simulate complex physical phenomena via numerical methods.
 Specifically, approximate solutions are sought by spatially and temporally discretizing the governing equations of a physical system \cite{leveque2002fvm,mazumder2015unstructuredfvm}.
 In many engineering applications, spatial and temporal resolution must be refined to obtain a sufficiently detailed solution, ultimately resulting in extremely high-dimensional discretized systems.
 Dimensional compression aims to embed such high-dimensional discretized systems into low-dimensional representations, while retaining essential information.

 Projection-based model-order reduction (PMOR) is a class of approximation methods that aims to reduce the computational cost associated with many-query tasks in computational mechanics, such as design optimization, uncertainty quantification, real-time rendering, etc., while preserving sufficient accuracy of the quantities of interest \cite{benner2015Survey}.
 PMOR achieves cost savings by projecting the original high-dimensional computational model (known in this context as the full-order model, or FOM in short) onto a precomputed low-dimensional latent space, which is computed using data recovered from the FOM in an offline stage.
-Next, in an online stage, PMOR projects the governing equations of the FOM onto a low-dimensional latent space (defined by the dimensionality reduction performed in the offline stage), thereby reducing the operational count complexity of the model and achieving cost savings.
+In the online stage, the projected form of the governing equations can be used to compute low-dimensional solutions, thereby reducing the operation count complexity and achieving cost savings.

 In this study, our primary interest is on the dimensionality reduction capabilities of PMOR approaches for methods in computational mechanics that employ unstructured meshes.
-Two such methods are the finite volume method (FVM) and the finite element method (FEM), which are widely used in the realms of science and engineering for their ability to conduct high-fidelity simulations of complex physical phenomena \cite{leveque2002fvm,mazumder2015unstructuredfvm,reddy2005finiteelement}.
+Two such methods are the finite volume method (FVM) and the finite element method (FEM), which are widely used in the realms of science and engineering for their ability to conduct high-fidelity simulations of complex physical phenomena \cite{reddy2005finiteelement,leveque2002fvm,mazumder2015unstructuredfvm}.
 Spatial discretization of a domain is typically achieved using one of two main mesh types: structured and unstructured meshes.
 Structured meshes employ a periodic, grid-like structure to discretize the domain.
-Conversely, unstructured meshes do not require a grid-like structure and allow mesh components to be arbitrarily ordered \cite{mazumder2015unstructuredfvm,Bern2000MeshGeneration}.
+Conversely, unstructured meshes do not require a grid-like structure and allow mesh components to be arbitrarily ordered \cite{Bern2000MeshGeneration,mazumder2015unstructuredfvm}.
 This departure from a grid-like structure often makes spatial discretization of physical domains more convenient, allowing for the generation of a higher quality mesh with favorable features.
 The advantage of unstructured meshes over structured meshes becomes more prominent in domains with complex geometries.